Chat with us, powered by LiveChat

 Our Science is Different

-Polycystic Ovary Disease (PCOD): Symptoms, Causes, and Difference Between PCOS
+Polycystic Ovary Disease (PCOD): Symptoms, Causes, and Difference Between PCOS.
+An NHS Doctor Explains

 Polycystic Ovarian Disease (PCOD) is a common hormonal disorder that affects women of reproductive age.
 Often confused with Polycystic Ovary Syndrome (PCOS), PCOD is a distinct condition where the ovaries produce immature or partially mature eggs in large numbers, which eventually turn into cysts.